 paul's comment: When I weaned babies I would place plastic bottle caps in the cage, one with just formula, and one with rolled oats (uncooked oatmeal) soaked in formula, a third with just dry rolled oats and finally one for water.
 Rolled oats works well as a transition food and is soft enough for young mice to chew.
 Change the formula a few times a day as it dries out.
 The rolled oats will last a long time.

 DO NOT feed cow's milk.
 Cow's milk is difficult to digest.
-Different people have had luck with different types of formula.
+Different people have had good luck with different types of formula.
 There are a number of different formulas that people recommend.
-Some options are soy based human formula (recommended by Debbie from The Rat Fan Club), KRM (kitten replacement formula), Esbilac (puppy replacement milk), plain or vanilla flavored soy or rice milk; Creek Valley Critters has their own formula recipe.
+Currently I'm recommending goat's milk.
+Goat's milk is relatively cheap and easy to find at the grocery.
+It is also easily digestable by baby mice.
+Some other options are soy based human formula (recommended by Debbie from The Rat Fan Club), KRM (kitten replacement formula), Esbilac (puppy replacement milk), plain or vanilla flavored soy or rice milk; Creek Valley Critters has their own formula recipe based on goat's milk with other nutritional supplements added.
 You can make your own rice or oat "milk" by squeezing the water from the cooked rice or oats through a clean cloth.
+I would mix the oat or rice milk with some other formula for babies that may be fussy eaters.
 It is good to keep some Pedialyte and distilled water on hand through the entire nursing period.

 I recommend mixing powdered formula with distilled water instead of Pedialyte.
 The formula probably already contains electrolytes and adding Pedialyte may add more than the baby should have.
 Pedialyte is good place to start as the baby will very likely be dehydrated.
 If you can't find a syringe, eyedropper or unused modeling paint brush for feeding, you can use the corner of a clean soft cloth.
 Dip the corner of the cloth in the formula and let the baby suckle from it.